What is the Best Gun Trust?

 If you plan on doing some complicated stuff with your trust, then you may want to enlist the services of an attorney to ensure that you are in compliance with all the laws.
 The Secure Gun Trust was designed for one person to put in the assets, then for the trustees to manage the assets (the guns), and then when the creator dies the beneficiaries inherit the assets.

 Some people want all of the assets of the trust to go to their spouse, and if their spouse is not then alive, then to their children, or other different contingent scenarios.
 The more complicated the scenario that you desire for your guns when you die, the more likely you should seek the counsel of an attorney.
+Many of the Secure Gun Trust's customers are attorneys who purchase the Secure Gun Trust to modify for their clients.
+If you are a customer who wants to use the NFA gun trust to do some unique or contingent scenarios - then you may want to purchase the Secure Gun Trust and then take it to your local attorney in order to make the necessary modifications.

 One of the advantages to the Secure Gun Trust is that it is a do-it-yourself trust in which you fill in the blanks (and are given examples of completed trusts and how yours should look when completed as well as an informational pamphlet telling you everything you need to know to complete your trust and receive your ATF tax stamp).
 The advantage of having your trust in a Word document is that you can edit it and change it as often as you like.
 Some online gun trusts would provide your gun trust in a protected pdf document that you can never change once received.
 The Secure Gun Trust is completed by you and delivered to you in Microsoft Word, giving the power and control over the trust to you rather than forcing you to spend more money if you want any changes.
 This means that if you want to change your beneficiaries over time, or provide for your guns to pass to one beneficiary with the contingency that they are alive when the distribution occurs then you can do so at your whim.

 The Secure Gun Trust was created from scratch by an attorney specifically with the goal to create the best gun trust that was out there.
 The Secure Gun Trust was drafted with the National Firearms Act and Gun Control Act of 1968 specifically in mind, and references those acts in the gun trust itself.
 The Secure Gun Trust was drafted to be in compliance with State laws, and was written generally enough that it could be in compliance with all State laws where NFA guns are legal.
 It is your responsibility to determine whether or not NFA guns are legal in your State or municipality.
 The Secure Gun Trust was written with language that requires the Trustees to operate the trust and use the weapons in compliance with all federal, state, and local laws.
 This means that it is your responsibility to know what those laws are, because the trust requires compliance with those laws.
 Additionally, some places in the United States do not allow the ownership and possession of NFA weapons, which means that the Secure Gun Trust could not be operated in those areas because the terms of the trust require compliance with the law.
 This protects the trust from being invalidated.
 You would be in violation of the law with any gun trust if you use the gun trust to own NFA weapons in an area where you're not allowed to own NFA weapons.
 The Secure Gun Trust provides the protection you need, is amendable, flexible, and requires compliance with State and Federal law.
 You should be aware that the Secure Gun Trust and informational pamphlet you receive upon your purchase will provide you with the tools that you need to create a gun trust, but your operation of the trust in compliance with the law is your responsibility.
+The Secure Gun Trust was designed to be the best tool for those individuals who want a gun trust to be able to create, maintain, and modify their own gun trust.